PiterPoker/ImageGalleryJS/README.md

 ## Image gallery on JS Vanila

-An application used to viewing and downloading images, built with JavaScript, HTML and CSS.
+An application is used to viewing and downloading images, built with JavaScript, HTML and CSS.

 ## Installation and Setup Instructions